Letter from Professor Pae

 • the ability to identify and work through challenges of all shapes and sizes

-• the ability to communicate effectively with your audience
+• the ability to communicate effectively with your peers and audience

 • financial literacy and skills to manage creative projects

-• to think outside of the boundaries set forth by the industry and push them further
+• to think outside of the boundaries set forth by our profession and push them further

 • perhaps most importantly, to use music in impactful ways to enhance and reflect the communities around us

-I am interested in the art of learning: learning how to learn, learning how to arrive at one’s own solutions and informed musical opinions, and using these tools to help pave an enriching life in the arts.
-If everyone is capable of learning, which I firmly believe to be true—and I mean everyone—then as an educator, I am committed to meeting you where you are and showing you how to develop your own process.
+I am interested in the art of learning and I am committed to meeting you where you are and showing you how to develop your own process.

-I invite you to join me at EMU CELLO at Eastern Michigan University or at any one of the festivals and institutions throughout the United States, Canada, and Asia where I serve on faculty, present master classes, and lead chamber music residencies.
+I invite you to join me at EMU CELLO at Eastern Michigan University.
 Come visit us, meet your future peers, and become part of this wonderful musical family!

 —Prof. Deborah Pae